BraveHeart-QwQ/Elegant-Markdown-Style/README.md

 - Roboto Serif (Header3)
 - Times New Roman (Image-Name)
 - Cascadia Code (Code)
-- Bungee Shade (Left Marker of Blockquote and Warning-Block)
+- Vintama Shadow (Left Marker of Blockquote)

 Some fonts may be pre-installed on your system, go to the Fonts folder (Windows) or Font Book.app (macOS) to check.